jhipster/generator-jhipster/CONTRIBUTING.md

 #Contributing to JHipster

 Are you ready to contribute to JHipster?
-We'd love to have you on board, and will help you as much as we can.
+We'd love to have you on board, and we will help you as much as we can.
 Here are the guidelines we'd like you to follow:

  - [Issues and Bugs](#issue)
  - [Feature Requests](#feature)